Development Environment Installation

 4.2 - Methods

-Methods are code blocks whose purpose is to perform actions.
+Methods are blocks of code whose purpose is to perform actions.

 The most common method in all classes is the constructor, which is written as follows:

-As you can see, it is named the same as the class.
-Constructors are used to assign value to the properties in the class.
+As we see, it has the same name as the class.
+Constructors are also used to assign values to the class’s properties.

-• Assign the value directly in the constructor
+• Assign the value directly inside the constructor

 • Pass the value to the constructor